 At the Middle of the Year (MOY) in the spring, prior to state assessments, refer to the LPAC Decision-Making Manual from the Student Assessment Division at TEA.
-Refer to the Accommodations Manual for the linguistic accommodations found at http://tea.texas.gov/student.assessment/accommodations/.
-These linguistic accommodations need to be implemented during classroom instruction throughout the year prior to being used in the assessments.
+Refer to the Accommodations Manual for the designated supports found at http://tea.texas.gov/student.assessment/accommodations/.
+These accommodations and designated supports need to be implemented during classroom instruction throughout the year prior to being used in the assessments.